-- · A significant change in the manner of our use of the acquired asset or the strategy for our overall business; and/or - · A significant negative industry or economic trend.
+- A significant change in the manner of our use of the acquired asset or the strategy for our overall business; and/or - A significant negative industry or economic trend.

-When we determine that the carrying value of intangible assets or long-lived assets are not recoverable based upon the existence of one or more of the above indicators of impairment, we may be required to record impairment charges for these assets.
-As of December 31, 2006, our largest group of intangible assets with finite lives includes patents and patents pending for our DNA delivery technology, consisting of intangible assets with a net carrying value of approximately \$3.1 million.
+In the event we determine that the carrying value of intangible assets or long-lived assets is not recoverable based upon the existence of one or more of the above indicators of impairment, we may be required to record impairment charges for these assets.
+As of December 31, 2007, our largest group of intangible assets with finite lives includes patents and patents pending for our DNA delivery technology, consisting of intangible assets with a net carrying value of approximately \$3.2 million.